Stochastic Neural Network Symmetrisation in Markov Categories: Application and numerical results

 \paragraph{Baseline}

-We compared against the method of \cite{kim2023learning}, using the same choices as they described for their experiments involving the orthogonal group.
-Specifically, $\eta$ was a $d$-dimensional standard Gaussian, and $\proj$ was the Gram-Schmidt procedure.
-We took $\nn_k$ to be an MLP with two hidden layers of 500 hidden units and $\tanh$ activations.\footnote{We took for granted that $\nn_k$ produced values in $\GL(d, \R)$.
-This is reasonable for a neural network with $d^2$ outputs trained via stochastic gradient descent, since $\GL(d, \R)$ is dense in $\R^{d \times d}$.} For the intrinsicially equivariant $\nn_\gamma$, we tried two architectures, namely the EMLP approach of \cite{finzi2021practical}, and the ``scalars'' method of \cite{villar2021scalars}.
-For the EMLP, we used the same default architecture involving bilinear and gated nonlinear layers as in \cite[Figure 4]{finzi2021practical}, while we used an MLP with $\tanh$ activations to obtain the unconstrained scalar functions of \cite[(6)]{villar2021scalars} ($f_t$ in their notation).
-In both cases, $\nn_\gamma$ had one hidden layer with 500 hidden units, following \cite{kim2023learning} in making this smaller than $\nn_k$.
+We compared against the method of \citet{kim2023learning} in \eqref{eq:kim-et-al-model-experiments}.
+We took $\nn_k : \X \to \Y$ to be an MLP with two hidden layers of 250 hidden units and $\tanh$ activations.
+Likewise, $\eta$ was a $d$-dimensional standard Gaussian, and $\proj$ was the Gram-Schmidt procedure, matching the choices in Section 2.2 of \citet{kim2023learning} for the orthogonal group.
+For $\nn_\pre$ in \eqref{eq:kim-gamma-architecture}, we used an intrinsically equivariant EMLP with the same default architecture involving bilinear and gated nonlinear layers as proposed by \citet{finzi2021practical} (see their Figure 4).
+This component had one hidden layer with 250 hidden units, following \citet{kim2023learning} in making this smaller than $\nn_k$.

 \paragraph{Our method}